nyxx-discord/nyxx/README.md

 #### [Wiki](https://github.com/l7ssha/nyxx/wiki)
 Wiki docs are designed to match latest release.

 ## Roadmap
- - Better dartdocs documentation
+ - [ ] Better dartdocs documentation
- - More examples at wiki/more tutorial/Video tutorial
+ - [ ] More examples at wiki/more tutorial/Video tutorial
- - Bigger bot written in nyxx for example
+ - [ ] Bigger bot written in nyxx for example
- - Fix `lint` errors from `dartanalyzer`
+ - [ ] Fix `lint` errors from `dartanalyzer`
- - Annotation driver flow for CommandsFramework?
+ - [x] Annotation driver flow for CommandsFramework?
- - Recheck all code and fix styling/small logic bugs
+ - [x] Recheck all code and fix styling/small logic bugs
+ - [ ] Support for Voice connection